clean-code-craft-tcq-1/reimagined-design-patterns-NaveenBalachandar-dev/README.md

 _Drawback :_
   1. The mediator pattern trades complexity of interaction for complexity in
-     the mediator.
-This can make the mediator itself a monolith that’s hard to maintain.
+     the mediator. sometimes it may be case mediator itself hard to maintain.